southerngs/ppopp-site/cfp.md

 submission.
 Two-page summaries of posters will be included in the conference proceedings.

+AUTHORS TAKE NOTE: The official publication date is the date the proceedings are made available in the ACM Digital Library.
+This date may be up to two weeks prior to the first day of your conference.
+The official publication date affects the deadline for any patent filings related to published work.
+(For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)

 PPoPP 2015 will be co-located with HPCA 2015 and CGO 2015 in the San Francisco Bay Area.
 Authors should carefully consider the difference in focus of the conferences when deciding where to submit a paper.